stats-ucl/sample-space/content/post/2019-10-10-introducing-sample-space/index.md

 tags:
   - "Issue 1"
 image: "dept.png"
+links:
+   - title: Richard Chandler
+     description: Richard is Professor of Statistics and the head of the department (for the term 2016-2021)
+     image: dept.png
+     website:
 ---

 > *Welcome to our first edition of Sample Space, a newsletter that aims to keep our community